-There are individuals who make the deliberate choice to encrypt the emails they send for a variety of reasons.
-By utilizing encryption methods, they aim to enhance the security and confidentiality of their email communications.
+There are some individuals who make a conscious decision to encrypt the emails they send for a multitude of reasons.
+By utilizing encryption methods, their primary goal is to greatly improve the security and confidentiality of their email communications.
+This intentional decision to encrypt emails acts as a proactive step taken to protect sensitive information and thwart any unauthorized access to their messages.

 Maybe they don’t trust their internet service provider or email host with their private data.